 Step 1: Reviewing External Attributes

-As you seek to assess the external attributes within your company, you can begin to template out your customer profiling by asking yourself the following questions:
+As you seek to assess the external attributes within your company, you can begin to template out your customer profiles by asking yourself the following questions:

 - What market does your product best serve?
 To answer this question, look at the product itself and what it does.
 Also, think of the price.
 Is it something only affluent users can afford or is priced for middle or even lower-class consumers?